Tax Services

 What Is the “Right” Way to Move IRMAA Brackets?

 Strategic income distribution across multiple tax years effectively avoids substantial movement within the IRMAA tax brackets.
-By carefully planning and managing your income, you can minimize the impact of the IRMAA tax brackets and save money.
+Careful income planning and management help reduce IRMAA tax bracket impacts and save money.

-Understanding the IRMAA thresholds and working with a knowledgeable financial advisor or tax professional to develop a comprehensive strategy that maximizes your savings while staying compliant with tax regulations is crucial.
+Understand IRMAA bracket thresholds and work with a financial advisor or tax professional to maximize savings while staying tax-compliant.

-By proactively addressing your taxes, you can ensure that your financial goals remain on track without unwanted surprises, like suddenly being part of a higher IRMAA tax bracket.
+Proactively managing your taxes helps keep your financial goals on track and avoids unexpected IRMAA tax bracket increases.
 Make sure you're aware of the IRMAA tax brackets so that you can accurately assess your position.

 What Is the “Wrong” Way to Move IRMAA Tax Brackets?

-The IRMAA penalty is not something that should be feared.
+The IRMAA penalty is not something you should fear if you’re over the IRMAA bracket in 2025.
 It might be a paltry sum in the grand scheme of your financial planning and income.
 It’s not something that you must avoid if you can’t.

 There are other ways to offset the expense if you find yourself in the IRMAA income bracket.
 With that said, the “wrong” way to move IRMAA tax brackets is making ill-informed decisions about income.
 There is no definite wrong or right way to move across IRMAA tax brackets.